neeraja1504/mathgpt/README.md

 - Output from the receptionist agent (which has: intent, target_subject, progress, mastery)
 - Prior session history
 - Knowledge graph for the selected subject (each knowledge graph has submodules and the level of mastery achieved in it).
-- Preference of certain activities
+- Preference for certain activities ([This](https://web.mit.edu/5.95/readings/bloom-two-sigma.pdf) paper suggests that having personal preferences in mind makes the student more productive)
 - Only selects modules from content_access